 Microsoft wasn’t failing by any stretch of the imagination, but it did need a boost of authentic energy to avoid languishing along with the likes of IBM.

 An apt quote from Bill Gates summarises the need for a transition to Nadella: “When your business is healthy, it is difficult to behave as if you are in a crisis.
 That is why one of the toughest parts of managing, especially in a high-tech business, is to recognise the need for change and make it while you have a chance.”

-Nadella led by example, as he described the Wall Street Journal, that while he’s not a fan of a lot of meetings, he schedules long-form meetings with his leadership team each Friday.
+Nadella led by example, as he described the Wall Street Journal, that while he’s not a fan of a lot of meetings, he does schedule long-form meetings with his leadership team each Friday.
 Sometimes lasting eight hours.

 Nadella’s cultural operating rhythm is guided by the following:

-Keeping strategy easy to understand is important.
-As John Kotter highlights, well-crafted mission and vision statements impact business results, as it guides the day-to-day behaviour and decisions of everyone in the company.
+Keeping the strategy easy to understand is important.
+As Kotter highlights in his 8 Step Change Model, well-crafted mission and vision statements impact business results, as it guides the day-to-day behavior and decisions of everyone in the company.